-3 Cr.
-History 204 American Minorities (3 Lec.)
+History 204 3 Cr.
+American Minorities (3 Lec.)
 Prerequisites: Sociology 101 and/ or six hours of U.S. History recommended.
 The principal minority groups in American society; their sociological significance and historic contributions.
 An emphasis will be placed on problems of intergroup relations, social movements and related social changes occurring on the contemporary American scene.
-The student may register for either History 204 or Sociology 204.
+The student may register for either History 204 or Sociology 204, but may receive credit for only one of the two.